vijaiinuk/ShoppingBasket/README.txt

 4. clear basket
 5. get unmodifiable items collections

+All basket items inherit from abstraction Item/AbstractItem, hence adding new type of item does not require modification to the Shopping basket.

 Please checkout and run the tests to see the functionalities of the ShoppingBasket.